datragingscholar/datragingscholar.github.io/_posts/2014-02-12-clean-code-tips-and-tricks-method-names-and-single-responsibility-principle.md

 getData();

 // More descriptive
-getHistoricalBandwidth();
+getDailyVisitors();

-// And fully describe the nature getHistoricalBandwidthWithAverage();
+// And fully describe the nature getAverageDailyVisitors();
 ```

 Method names do look longer this way, but it helps your readers to figure out
 the usage of these methods without even looking at their definitions.

 However, if a method name becomes too long, you may have failed to follow the
-single responsibility rule, which means you need to break your method into
+single responsibility rule, which means you need to break that method into
 smaller ones.

 ### Examples